f-marquez/Module_5/README.md

 A written report for the PyBer analysis (README.md) Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

+- **The majority of PyBer's revenue occurs in urban cities** We can that there is a higher usage of PyBer ride-sharing in urban cities therefore we are gonna find more drivers located in urban cities than rural cities.

+- **The costs for using PyBer is higher in rural cities than urban cities.**  This could discourage potential riders from rural areas from using PyBer given the high average fare rate.

+* Drivers in rural cities are earning more than drivers in urban cities because there are less drivers available than in the city

+* There is an another opportunity for further analysis to determine other factors that are contributing to the high ride costs in rural cities and low driver fares in urban cities.
+Perhaps, travel distance is a key factor.

+* Overall, PyBer ride-sharing services significantly differ in rural, suruban, and urban cities given the number of rides, drivers, and fares.
+Data supports that there is higher usage of PyBer ride-sharing services in urban cities.